Fixed-Rate Electricity Explained

 Fixed-rate electricity rates are solely based on forward market prices.
-Because the retail rate is fixed at a certain price per kWh for a contract term (typically 12 – 48 months), the energy supplier must hedge the underlying wholesale cost in the futures market.
-When a hedge is in place, the supplier is able to deliver a fixed price for all contracted quantities regardless of movement in market prices during the term of the energy contract.
+Because the retail rate is fixed at a certain price per kWh for a contract term (typically 12–48 months), the energy supplier must hedge the underlying wholesale cost in the futures market.
+When a hedge is in place, the supplier will offer a fixed price for all contracted quantities regardless of market shifts during the term of the energy contract.
+Brokers can generate these fixed quotes almost instantly using matrix pricing tools that price a contract against live market conditions.

-Fixed-rate contracts can be fully-bundled fixed rates, including capacity charges, transmission, and ancillary costs, or energy-only contracts, which only include a fixed price for the electricity commodity portion of the total retail rate.
+There are different types of fixed-rate contracts, too.
+“Fully-bundled fixed rates” include capacity charges, transmission, and ancillary costs.
+Energy-only contracts only include a fixed price for the electricity commodity portion of the total retail rate.

-Due to their nature, energy suppliers often include hefty early termination fees that are equivalent to their liquidation costs should the contract be canceled before it expires.
-Furthermore, suppliers often charge a premium for fixed rates, as they must accurately forecast future consumption based on historical usage.
+Due to their nature, energy suppliers often include hefty early-termination fees in fixed-rate contracts.
+These fees are often equivalent to their liquidation costs if the contract is canceled before it expires.
+Additionally, suppliers often charge a premium for fixed rates, as they must accurately forecast future consumption based on historical usage.

-In states without consolidated utility billing and purchase of receivables from local utilities, customer credit also becomes an issue.
-Under a dual billing system from the electricity supplier, the customer must pass a business credit check in order to obtain a contract.
+Important note: In states without consolidated utility billing and purchase of receivables from local utilities, customer credit also becomes an issue.
+Under a dual-billing system, the electricity supplier requires the customer to pass a business credit check to obtain a contract.

 Fixed vs Variable Rates: A Side-by-Side Comparison